InspectorGadget/SimpleAuth2/README.md

 If a player forgets their PIN, and cannot login because they joined with a new SKIN + IP, SKIN + CID, IP + CID or SKIN + CID their security info can be reset on CONSOLE with `login <player>`.
 They will then get a new PIN code next time they login.

-Warnings are displayed on Console when players try to join with > 2 changes to the security info.
+Warnings are displayed on Console when players try to join with >= 2 changes to the security info (IP, CID, SKIN).

 SimpleAuth2 is compatible with SimpleAuthHelper, and works with any provider: MySQL (tested), YAML (tested) and SQLITE (untested)